Investigating the hyperparameter space of deep neural network models for reaction coordinates: Abstract

 \section{Abstract}

-Identifying reaction coordinates (RCs) from many collective variable candidates have been of great challenge in understanding reaction mechanisms in complex systems.
-Machine learning approaches, especially the deep neural network (DNN), have become a powerful tool and are actively applied.
-On the other hand, selecting the hyperparameters that define the DNN model structure remains to be a nontrivial and tedious task.
-Here we develop the hyperparameter tuning approach to determine the parameters in an automatic fashion from the trajectory data.
-The DNN models are constructed to obtain a RC from many collective variables that can adequately describe the changes of the committor from the reactant to product.
-The approach is applied to study the isomerization of alanine dipeptide in vacuum and in water.
-We find that multiple DNN models with similar accuracy can be obtained, indicating that hyperparameter space is multimodal.
-Nevertheless, despite the differences in the DNN model structure, the key features extracted using the explainable AI (XAI) tools show that all RC share the same character.
-In particular, the reaction in vacuum is characterized by the dihedral angles $\phi$ and $\theta$.
-The reaction in water also involves these dihedral angles as key features, and in addition, the electrostatic potential from the solvent to the hydrogen (H${}_{18}$) plays a role at about the transition state.
-The current study thus shows that, in contrast to the diversity in the DNN models, suitably optimized DNN models share the same features and share the common mechanism for the reaction of interest.
+Identifying reaction coordinates (RCs) is a key to understand the mechanism of reactions in complex systems.
+Deep neural network (DNN) and machine learning approaches have become a powerful tool to find the RC.
+On the other hand, the hyperparameters that determine the DNN model structure can be highly flexible and are often selected intuitively and in a non-trivial and tedious manner.
+Furthermore, how the hyperparameter choice affects the RC quality remains obscure.
+Here, we explore the hyperparameter space by developing the hyperparameter tuning approach for the DNN model for RC, and investigate how the parameter set affects the RC quality.
+The DNN model is built to predict the committor along the RC from various collective variables by minimizing the cross-entropy function; the hyperparameters are automatically determined using the Bayesian optimization method.
+The approach is applied to study the isomerization of alanine dipeptide in vacuum and in water, and the features that characterize the RC are extracted using the explainable AI (XAI) tools.
+The results show that the DNN models with diverse structure can describe the RC with similar accuracy, and furthermore, the features analyzed by XAI are highly similar.
+This indicates that the hyperparameter space is multimodal.
+The electrostatic potential from the solvent to the hydrogen H${}_{18}$ plays an important role in the RC in water.
+The current study shows that the structure of the DNN models can be rather flexible while the suitably optimized model share the same features, thus a common mechanism from the RC can be extracted.